Noise reduction in qubit readout with a two-mode squeezed interferometer: Introduction

-In this work, we demonstrate the use of two-mode squeezed (TMS) light and phase-preserving amplifier combined into an interferometer for dispersive qubit readout, as proposed in Ref.~\cite{Barzanjeh2014}.
+Here we demonstrate inteferometric qubit readout based on two-mode squeezed (TMS) light input states and phase-preserving amplification \cite{Barzanjeh2014}.
 This measurement scheme is based on a Mach-Zehnder interferometer with active non-linear beam splitters which is commonly known as a SU(1,1) interferometer \cite{Yurke1986}.
-Two-mode squeezed light naturally forms a pair of Gaussian, entangled states which travel along two paths, and when recombined in a phase-preserving amplifier, which in the quantum limit naturally has two input and output ports \cite{caves1982quantum, Bergeal2010, zheng2016accelerating}, can achieve superior readout SNR (and hence fidelity) by lowering the output noise level through the destructive interference between the two modes.
-We take advantage of the fact that two-mode squeezing and phase-preserving amplification are the same process, using two nominally identical, single-ended Josephson Parametric Converters (JPCs) to generate and process two-mode squeezed light \cite{Bergeal2010, Bergeal2010a, Flurin2012} in the interferometer.
+Two-mode squeezed light naturally forms a pair of Gaussian, entangled states which travel along two paths, and when recombined in a phase-preserving amplifier, which in the quantum limit naturally has two input and output ports \cite{Caves1982, Bergeal2010}, can achieve superior readout SNR (and hence fidelity) by lowering the output noise level through the destructive interference between the two modes.
+In contrast to qubit readout with single-mode squeezed light, this readout scheme is more broadly compatible with the dispersive qubit-cavity coupling and allows SNR improvement over a larger range of coupling strengths.

+In the experiment, we take advantage of the fact that two-mode squeezing and phase-preserving amplification are the same process, using two nominally identical, single-ended Josephson Parametric Converters (JPCs) to generate and process two-mode squeezed light in the interferometer \cite{Bergeal2010, Bergeal2010a, Flurin2012}.
 The qubit-cavity system is embedded in one arm of the interferometer, where it imbalances the system by imparting a qubit-state dependent phase shift on light passing through that arm.
 To allow fair comparison with standard coherent pulse readout, we perform readout by a combination of TMS vacuum and a cavity displacement drive which enters the system through the cavity's weakly coupled port, and so is subjected to no interference effects.
-Thus, our overall readout scheme has fixed measurement strength and gain (20 dB), and only the noise is affected by introduction of TMS light.
+Thus, our overall readout scheme has fixed measurement strength and gain (20 dB), and only the noise is affected.

-For most settings, the readout produces unequal, state-dependent noise, so that the amplifier's output noise, even in the absence of the cavity displacement drive, can (poorly) read out the qubit, resulting in unwanted qubit dephasing whenever the amplifiers are active.
-There are, however, two particular settings for which the output noise powers match.
-In one which we term the `low-match point', the output noise is suppressed below the standard quantum limit by the destructive interference between the correlated TMS noise entering the JPC \cite{caves1982quantum, caves2012quantum}, resulting in a $44~\%$ improvement in power SNR comparing to coherent light readout.
-As readout fidelity scales exponentially with SNR, this improvement could result in substantial increases in measurement fidelity for quantum information processing.
-The second, `high-match point' has significantly larger noise than coherent light readout, with an associated degradation in SNR, and so is not helpful for projective readout.